 George Pastor has done most of the construction administration over the last twenty years and has made sure the buildings were built according to our documents.
 David Colgan's modeling has allowed us to study many more design options quickly.
-Jimmy Michael, our newest partner, works in all phases, helps train young graduates, and keeps us current with technology.
 Tuesday Turner, our office manager has allowed us all to do what we are best prepared to do.